codemakerai/codemaker-pull-request-action/README.md

 # codemaker-pull-request-action

-This action can used to integrate CodeMaker to pull requests.
-With a workflow triggered by pull request comments, this action will update the code based on the comment.
+This action can be used to integrate CodeMaker AI to pull requests process.
+With a workflow triggered by pull request review, this action will update the code based on the specific comment.

 ## How to use